 Operating Systems and System Programming.
 John Kubiatowicz from Berkeley starts from the basic concepts of operating systems and moves through a variety of topics relevant to system programming.

-.
+Introduction to Computer Science and Programming.
 These instructors from MIT provide a series of lectures geared to people of any background.
 The goal is for anyone who watches to gain an understanding of how computing can solve problems and how to write simple scripts

 .The Structure and Interpretation of Computer Programs.
 Get an introduction to computer science from this lecture series given by Professor Brian Harvey.

-.
+Machine Learning.
 Andrew Ng from Stanford covers topics such as robotic control, data mining, speech recognition, and text and web data processing in these lectures.

 Introduction to Algorithms.
 Learn the techniques for designing and analyzing algorithms when you watch these lectures given by Charles E. Leiserson at MIT.